gindenburg/followermaze/README.md

         Portability and Testability.
     This addresses Performance, Scalability, and Testability.

-The following classes and collaborations :
+The following classes and collaborations:
 Framework:
--   Connection - facade wrapper for stream sockets.
+-   `Connection` - facade wrapper for stream sockets.
 Owns an I/O Handle.
--   EventHandler - abstract class defining the call back interface for handling I/O events on a resource represented by a Handle.
+-   `EventHandler` - abstract class defining the call back interface for handling I/O events on a resource represented by a `Handle`.
--   EventHandlerFactory - base factory used to instantiate EventHadlers.
+-   `EventHandlerFactory` - base factory used to instantiate `EventHadlers`.
--   Client - EventHandler specialization which encapsulates a Connection and implements the common logic (error handling and cleanup) for Connection based handlers.
+-   `Client` - `EventHandler` specialization which encapsulates a `Connection` and implements the common logic (error handling and cleanup) for `Connection` based handlers.
--   Admin - Client specialization which is used to interrupt the main event loop from another process.
+-   `Admin` - `Client` specialization which is used to interrupt the main event loop from another process.
--   Acceptor - EventHandler which owns a listening (server) Connection, accepts client connection requests and creates appropriate clients using concrete EventHandlerFactory.
+-   `Acceptor` - `EventHandler` which owns a listening (server) `Connection`, accepts client connection requests and creates appropriate clients using concrete `EventHandlerFactory`.
--   Reactor - implements poll based synchronous event demultiplexing and dispatching of events to the appropriate EventHandlers.
-Reactor also owns all EventHandlers in the system and makes sure they are disposed of.
+-   `Reactor` - implements poll based synchronous event demultiplexing and dispatching of events to the appropriate `EventHandlers`. `Reactor` also owns all `EventHandlers` in the system and makes sure they are disposed of.
--   Server - implements Reactor based event loop.
+-   `Server` - implements `Reactor` based event loop.
--   Logger, BaseException - tools for logging and exception handling.
+-   `Logger`, `BaseException` - tools for logging and exception handling.

 followermaze application logic:
-  - Event - an event which is sent by the *event source*.
+-   `Event` - an event which is sent by the *event source*.
-  - User - represent a user.
+-   `User` - represent a user.
 Tracks user's followers, followees, and *user clients*.
-  - EventQueue - a vector of Events which is sorted so that the Event with lowest sequence number is in the back.
+-   `EventQueue` - a vector of Events which is sorted so that the Event with lowest sequence number is in the back.
-  - EventSource - Client representing *event source*
+-   `EventSource` - `Client` representing *event source*
-  - UserClient - Client representing *user client*
+-   `UserClient` - `Client` representing *user client*
-  - Parser - implements application protocol parser
+-   `Parser` - implements application protocol parser
-  - Engine - implements business logic (handling of *user clients*, event processing rules).
+-   `Engine` - implements business logic (handling of *user clients*, event processing rules).
 Engine owns all the domain data model objects and makes sure they are disposed of.
-  - EngineDrivenClientFactory - concrete factory to create clients which use Engine for business logic (that is EventSource and UserClient).
+-   `EngineDrivenClientFactory` - concrete factory to create clients which use `Engine` for business logic (that is `EventSource` and `UserClient`).
-  - SimpleServer - a Server which implements followermaze application logic.
+-   `SimpleServer` - a `Server` which implements followermaze application logic.
     This includes:
     -   server configuration (via CLI).
-       - create required Acceptors (for Admin, EventSource, and UserClient) to seed the Reactor.
+    -   create required `Acceptors` (for `Admin`, `EventSource`, and `UserClient`) to seed the `Reactor`.
-       - server shut down using Admin (via CLI).
-This uses system() call to 'echo' and 'nc' so it's a bit of a hack :-)
+    -   server shut down using `Admin` (via CLI).
+This uses system() call to `echo` and `nc` so it's a bit of a hack :-)
     -   error handling.

 NOTE: This design doesn't address all the concerns fully.
 Some of the design decisions have not been fully implemented in favour of development speed.